gama-platform/gama-gymnasium/README.md

 ### Run GAMA in server mode

-You will need to have GAMA running in server mode for this to work.
+You will need to have GAMA running in server mode for the communication to work.
 To do so, go to your gama installation folder, and in the `headless` folder run the script `gama-headless.sh` if you are on Linux or MacOS and `gama-headless.bat` if you are on Windows.
 The command should look like this:
 ```shell